-Following the Theory of Generalized Quantifiers (GQT), noun phrases are viewed as denoting properties (or families) of sets of entities that participate in events.
-This is also true of singular NPs, like "a present" in example (4).
-NPs are annotated in QuantML using the <entity> tag, with values for its attributes chosen according to the following guidelines.
+Following the Theory of Generalized Quantifiers, noun phrases (NPs) are viewed as denoting properties or families of sets of entities.
+This is true not only of plural NPs but also true singular NPs, like "a present" in example (4) in this document: "Santa gave the children a present".
+NPs are annotated in QuantML with the <entity> tag, with values for its attributes chosen according to the following guidelines.